-The State of Minnesota Grants Policy (# 08-06) (http://mn.gov/admin/images/grants_policy_08-06.pdf) requires a review of the financial stability of nongovernmental organizations applying for grants of more than \$25,000.
-To comply with this requirement, applicant organizations must submit an acceptable financial record (listed below) as part of their application materials.
+The State of Minnesota Grants Policy (#08-06) requires a review of the financial stability of nongovernmental organizations applying for grants of more than \$25,000.
+To comply with this requirement, the lead partner (applicant organization) must submit an acceptable financial record (listed below) as part of their application materials.
 Any items of significant concern must then be discussed and resolved to the satisfaction of Grants Office staff before a grant can be awarded.
 For example, the Office of Grants Management questions grants of more than 20% of the non-governmental applicant's budget.
 If the budget exceeds this threshold, you will need to describe the internal controls you have in place to manage the financial aspect of the grant.